 Upgrade Your Game with Dynamic Lighting

-To take your game to the next level, consider becoming a Plus or Pro subscriber for access to features like dynamic lighting, additional storage space for your uploads, and more!
+Our Plus or Pro subscribers can access additional features like dynamic lighting, larger storage space, and more!
 Dynamic Lighting is a lighting system that updates players’ lines of sight in real-time, as you play.

 - Dynamic Lighting Tutorial Playlist